 \subsection{Ablation Study}

 We separate different contributions and algorithm choices to test their effectiveness.
 As shown in Table \ref{table:thermal_Quantitative} and Table \ref{table:ablation}, after incorporating multimodal initialization, allows 3DGS to achieve thermal reconstruction across various environments.
-Our designed multimodal thermal Gaussian models, MSMG and OMMG, not only render both thermal and RGB images simultaneously but also improve rendering quality for both modalities in all scenes, with an average increase of over 1.2 dB.
-We also observed that multimodal constraints mitigate the generation of excessive redundant Gaussians in certain modalities.
+Our multimodal thermal Gaussian models, MSMG and OMMG, not only render both thermal and RGB images simultaneously but also improve rendering quality for both modalities in all scenes, with an average increase of over 1.2 dB.
+We also observed that multimodal constraints mitigate the generation of excessive redundant Gaussians.
 Later, we introduced a regularization term to dynamically adjust the coefficients of both modalities.
 As shown in Table \ref{table:ablation}, directly training RGB modality Gaussians with 3DGS results in an average storage requirement of 159 MB.
 On the other hand, directly training thermal Gaussians with MI requires an average of 65 MB.
-The RGB Gaussians for Ours$_{MSMG}$+MR average only 9 MB in storage, with thermal Gaussians averaging the same.
+The RGB Gaussians for MSMG+MR average only 9 MB in storage, with thermal Gaussians averaging the same.
 Our method requires only 8\% $(\frac{9+9}{159+65}=0.08)$ of the storage space compared to directly using 3DGS.
 Due to the reduction in the number of Gaussians, the rendering speed has also significantly increased.
 Additionally, the rendering quality for both modalities has also improved.
-In Fig. \ref{Fig:pointcloud}a, we compare our multimodal regularization $\gamma$ with manually adjusting the thermal constraint coefficients in a truck scene.
+MFTG, MSMG+MR, and OMMG excel in different aspects: training speed, storage efficiency, and rendering quality.
+In Fig.\ref{Fig:pointcloud} a, we compare our multimodal regularization $\gamma$ with manually adjusting the thermal constraint coefficients in a truck scene.
 The comparison shows that our multimodal regularization approach reduces storage space for both RGB and thermal modalities while maintaining high image quality.
-In Fig.\ref{Fig:pointcloud}b, we visually present the Gaussian distributions of the original 3DGS method and our method with multimodal regularization.
+In Fig.\ref{Fig:pointcloud} b, we visually present the Gaussian distributions of the original 3DGS method and our method with multimodal regularization.